Stuycs-K/project03-final-9-cheni-lint/DEVLOG.md

 ### 2024-01-04 - start working on server client network
 i started doing the client server, basically just copy and pasting lab16 and k code

+### 2024-01-05 - research how to connect with multiple client using select
+figure out that you need multiple thread, fork, or select in order to do multiple client connection and just reading up on code to understand select more

 ## Player 2

 ### 2024-01-02 - Brief description